 mothers using their pushchairs to stop traffic

 Oddly specific one this.
 I drive to work down the same street every day, which coincides with when the parents are taking their adorable children to school.
 I say adorable children like one might say adorable terminal illness or adorable mass genocide.
-More often than not, some vacant-looking, red-eyed pyjama-clad monstrosity with more partners than teeth will, instead of crossing at the many safe crossing points, just push her pushchair into the road to try and cross.
+More often than not, some vacant-looking, red-eyed pyjama-clad monstrosity will, instead of crossing at the many safe crossing points, just push her pushchair into the road to try and cross.
 Nevermind teaching your kid how to cross the road safely, nevermind almost causing an accident because you’re too selfish to cross in the right place, you just get out there.
 Bah!

 self-appointed traffic wardens who wear cameras